scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour.

 Temporarily enchant a weapon with magic.
-Target up to 5 weapons, adding 1 terrible die to your spellcasting roll for each weapon targeted.
+You may target up to 5 weapons, adding 1 terrible die to your spellcasting roll for each weapon.
 On success the weapons are considered +1 magic weapons.
 If you lose or drop concentration before the hour is finished the weapons retain the magic for 1 minute before fading completely.

-Add a proficiency die for every level above 2nd.
+Add an enhanced die for every level above 2nd.

 ___
-#### Misty Step
+#### Blink
 *2nd Level*
 - **Casting Time:** 3 AP
 - **Range:** 5/10
 - **Duration:** instant

-Teleport to a unoccupied point you can see in range.
-Make a spellcasting roll, adding 2 bad die if you attempt to teleport more than 5 tiles, with a max range of 10.
+Blink out of existence, teleporting to a unoccupied point you can see in range.
+Make a spellcasting roll, adding 2 bad die if you attempt to teleport more than 5 tiles with a maximum range of 10.
 On success you teleport to that position, preventing any opportunity attacks or attacks that trigger on entering someone's zone of control.

-Add a proficiency die for every level above 2nd.
+Add an enhanced die for every level above 2nd.

 ___
 #### Resilient Shield